ollamaflow/ollamaflow/README.md

 2025-06-07 15:42:18 laptop Debug [ModelDiscoveryService] starting model discovery task for backend backend1 backend1 localhost:11435
 2025-06-07 15:42:18 laptop Debug [ModelSynchronizationService] starting model synchronization task for backend backend3 backend3 localhost:11437
 ```

+## Administrative APIs

+A series of administrative APIs for managing frontend and backend objects is available.
+Refer to the Postman collection in the repository.

 ## Docker